-(1) A decision on withdrawal, referred to in Article 256-60 shall be given on a simple request from the CAA.
-A preliminary investigation is carried out by the CAA, the pension fund having been through its submissions in response or duly summoned by registered letter.
+(1) "The CAA shall decide on the withdrawal" referred to in Article 256-60 (...)
+228. A preliminary investigation is carried out by the CAA, the pension fund having been through its submissions in response or duly summoned by registered letter.
 The pension fund may be assisted or represented.